| Title: | Algorithm Portfolio Selection with Machine Learning |

 better_smaller |

-boolean that indicates wether the output (KPI) is better if smaller (TRUE) or larger (FALSE). |
+boolean that indicates whether the output (KPI) is better if smaller (TRUE) or larger (FALSE). |

 method |